2017 summer internship at IIJ Innovation Institute's Research Laboratory, Tokyo, Japan

 To complete a project in two months, a candidate should have substantial experiences in the selected research topic.

-The objective of the internship is to provide interns with opportunities to develop and enhance Internet routing protocols.
+The objective of the internship is to provide interns with opportunities to measure, develop, and enhance Internet routing protocols.

 Among the possible topics are